Home video captures 15-year-old killing his mother in their McKinney home, police say

 A 15-year-old was in custody Monday and faces a murder charge after police say he beat his mother to death in their McKinney home.

-The attack was captured on home surveillance, McKinney police said in a Sunday news release.
+The attack was captured on home surveillance video, McKinney police said in a Sunday news release.

-McKinney police did not release any information on a motive for the homicide or the video.
+Police did not release any information on a motive for the homicide.

 McKinney police responded to the home shortly before 1 a.m.
-Sunday in the 700 block of Donelson Drive in McKinney.
+Sunday in the 700 block of Donelson Drive.

 The boy’s father had called authorities to report the attack.

-When they arrived, McKinney police found the body of Stacy Ellen Barney in the family’s home.
+When they arrived, McKinney police found the body of Stacy Ellen Barney, 50, in the family’s home.

 The name of the teen was not released by authorities because he is a juvenile.